kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 ```
 ssh -D9999 ubuntu@<machine_public_ip>
 ```

 or find multipass IP with `multipass list` and connect with:

 ```
 ssh -D9999 multipass@<machine_public_ip>
 ```

 * On your computer, go to `Settings > Network > Network Proxy`, and enable SOCKS proxy pointing to: `127.0.0.1:9999`.

-* In a new browser window, access the link given in the previous step (e.g. `http://10.64.140.43.xip.io`).
+* Finally, (1) open a new web browser window and (2) access the link provided after you enable Kubeflow, e.g. `10.64.140.43.xip.io` (see previous step).

 ## Next steps